 India and Sri Lanka

-How did the Duke of Wellington, a dull, gawky and poorly educated third son of an aristocratic Anglo-Irish family, become Great Britain’s most successful general?
+How did the Duke of Wellington, the dull and gawky poorly educated third son of an aristocratic Anglo-Irish family, become Great Britain’s finest and most successful general.
 Did this “sepoy general” succeed simply through nepotism or were there greater influences in play?
 How did he win his spurs in India fighting Tippoo Sultan and the Holkar of Indore?
-We review Arthur Wesley’s formative years fighting in India
+A review of Arthur Wesley’s formative years.

-Described by Prime Minister Churchill as his worst moment of the war - in that, if the Japanese had invaded and used Ceylon as a military base, they could strangle the critical Commonwealth reinforcement and supply lines passing through the Indian Ocean, and perhaps even join up with powerful German forces fighting in Egypt and the Caucasus.
-The war could have been lost before American strength became available.
-How was the attack launched, what impact did it have and how did British India respond?
+Described by Prime Minister Churchill as his worst moment of the war - in that if the Japanese had invaded and used Ceylon as a base, they could strangle the reinforcement and supply lines passing through the Indian Ocean, and perhaps even join up with German forces fighting in Egypt and the Caucasus.
+The war could have been lost before American strength was available.
+How was it launched and how did British India respond?

 Mediterranean, Adriatic and Aegean Seas

 Discover the empires that emerged over 5000 years from lands around the Mediterranean Sea.
 From the Egyptians, through the Hittite, Greek, Carthaginian, Roman, Byzantine, Islamic, Venetian, Ottoman, to the British, Italian, French and Spanish Empires.

 Discover how Greece fought Italian colonial expansion and German aggression.
 What was the impact of the occupation and subsequent civil war?
 Why was Great Britain involved?
 How do the events of 1940-49 relate to EU imposed austerity and the plight of refugees fleeing from Syria and beyond?